microsoft/terraform-provider-azuredevops/website/docs/d/serviceendpoint_azurecr.html.markdown

 * `az_spn_role_assignment_id` - The ID of Service Principal Role Assignment.
 * `az_spn_role_permissions` - The Service Principal Role Permissions.
 * `service_principal_id` - The Application(Client) ID of the Service Principal.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts) for certain actions:

+* `read` - (Defaults to 5 minute) Used when retrieving the Azure Container Registry Service Endpoint.